davidBelanger/torch-util/README.md

 Soon, we will also provide an example `exampleModelApplication.sh`, which will wrap `ModelPrediction.lua.` This takes held-out data and provides predictions.

+## Architectures ##
+Execute `th ModelTraining.lua -h` to see all of its options.
+We support both convnets and RNNs.

 ## Pretrained Word Embeddings ##
 In many applications of supervised deep learning for NLP, it can be very useful to initialize word embeddings using vectors that were pretrained on a large corpus.
 See examplePretrainedEmbeddings.sh for how to do the necessary preprocessing to load such vectors.
 This produces a .torch file of embeddings.
 Add the option -initEmbeddings <.torch file> to use these.